 - Better security: Cloudflare will identify and block threats before they reach your website.
 However, for a WordPress website, we do recommend you take extra security steps and don’t rely solely on Cloudflare.

 3. Use a tool to compress images: If you are not a Photoshop wiz or have many images on your site that need to be compressed, use a tool like Tinypng or Tinyjpg to simplify the task.
 Some people also find uploading images to a social media site like Facebook will compress the files for you.
 So you can save them for the web here too if need be.

 4. cPanel website page load settings:

-Check your PHP version: PHP 7 will ensure that your site runs fast and secure but not all hosts support it – check with your host before upgrading.
-Also be mindful that some plugins and themes may not be compatible with a higher PHP version.
+Check your PHP version: PHP versions great than 7.4 will ensure that your site runs fast and secure but not all hosts support it – check with your host before upgrading.
+Also, be mindful that some plugins and themes may not be compatible with a higher PHP version.

 Use the compress file settings: You can compress files within cPanel to help fasten your network.

 Before installing a new plugin for cache, remember to backup your website.

 - Perfmatters: works well with caching solutions and helps you easily disable WordPress options that are unnecessary.
 It also allows you to stop plugins loading unnecessary code.

 - WP Fastest Cache: easy to set up and configure your cache.

 - WP Super Minify: combines HTML, CSS and JS files and compresses them.
 Be careful that there are no conflicts with your theme or plugins.